tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_visiting/keys/05_memories.rst

 [WIFE]_

-    So you own property now, |HUSBAND|?
+    Are you busy buying property now, |HUSBAND|?
 While you're banged up for theft and the only money we have is what I earn?

 [HUSBAND]_